openvswitch/ovs/Documentation/howto/ssl.rst

      Don't delete controllerca/cacert.pem!
 It is not security-sensitive and you will need it to configure additional switches.

-4. Configure Open vSwitch to use the keys and certificates (see "Configuring SSL Support", below).
+4. Configure Open vSwitch to use the keys and certificates (see `Configuring SSL/TLS Support`_, below).

 Switch Key Generation with a Switch PKI (More Secure)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using a switch PKI (see "SSL Concepts for OpenFlow", above), then,
+If you are using a switch PKI (see `SSL/TLS Concepts for OpenFlow`_, above),
-compared to the previous method, the method described here takes a little more
+then, compared to the previous method, the method described here takes a little
-work, but it does not involve copying the private key from one machine to
+more work, but it does not involve copying the private key from one machine to
 another, so it may also be a little more secure.

 1. Run the following command on the Open vSwitch itself::